20+ DIY Christmas Decorations Anyone Can Make

 Pasta Noodle Christmas Trees

-If this pasta creation has you thinking about your Christmas dinner menu, check out these holiday cooking tips from grandma.
+If this pasta creation has you thinking about your Christmas dinner menu, you’ll want to check out these holiday cooking tips from grandma’s kitchen.

 Cinnamon Stick Candle